bazel-contrib/rules_jvm/docs/preamble.md

 Handy rules for working with JVM-based projects in Bazel.

+This ruleset is designed to complement `rules_java` (and Bazel's built-in Java rules), not replace them.

+The intended way of working is that the standard `rules_java` rules are used, and this ruleset adds extra functionality which is compatible with `rules_java`.

+## Using these rules

 In order to use these in your own projects, in your `WORKSPACE` once you've used an `http_archive`, you can load all the necessary dependencies by: